30% off sitewide! Sale ends soon. -dsktp

 To reset and repair your gut, crowding out processed sugar and simple carbs is a great way to start.
 You can achieve microbiome diversity by eating a large variety of organic vegetables, pasture-raised meats and eggs, healthy fats and fiber-rich foods.
 Anxiety and gut-loving foods include bananas, broccoli, Brussels sprouts, brazil nuts, oats, cultured foods, wild fish, apple cider vinegar, chickpeas, spinach, cacao and maca root.

-I trust herbal medicinals like Advanced Clear Focus and Be Calm for an added boost of anxiety relief and gut support.
+I trust natural supplements for anxiety and stress like Advanced Clear Focus and Be Calm for an added boost of anxiety relief and gut support.
 My favorite ingredients in Advanced Clear Focus are Rhodiola, Cordyceps, and Lion's Mane.
 Rhodiola is a botanical adaptogen with various protective and anti-inflammatory properties, and the Cordyceps and Lion's Mane mushrooms present possible antidepressant and anti-anxiety effects.
 Be Calm’s formula includes broad-spectrum hemp oil and one of my beloved adaptogens: Ashwagandha.
 This herb is widely used for treating anxiety, effectively improving resistance towards stress, lowering cortisol levels among other health benefits.

 There are also ways to support gut health and anxiety levels beyond the food you eat, and you can check all the tips on my Instagram.
 This new understanding about the gut-brain connection offers new opportunities to heal - take advantage of it!